prashnani/PerceptualImageError/dataset/dataset_README.md

 - [server containing a zip file with all data](https://web.ece.ucsb.edu/~ekta/projects/PieAPPv0.1/all_data_PieAPP_dataset_CVPR_2018.zip) (2.2GB),
 - [Google Drive](https://drive.google.com/drive/folders/10RmBhfZFHESCXhhWq0b3BkO5z8ryw85p?usp=sharing) (ideal for quick browsing).

+The dataset contains undistorted high-quality reference images and several distorted versions of these reference images.
+Pairs of distorted images corresponding to a reference image are labeled with probability of preference labels.
+These labels that indicate the fraction of human population that considers one image to be visually closer to the reference over another in the pair.
+To ensure reliable pairwise probability of preference labels, we query 40 human subjects via Amazon Mechanical Turk for each image pair.
+Furthermore, we find the strategy of pairwise-preference labeling to be more robust to errors compared to traditional image-quality-labeling scheme based on mean opinion scores (MOS) - details about this and additional statistical analysis around reliable data collection can be found in the main paper and supplementary material.

 We make this dataset available for non-commercial and educational purposes only.
 The dataset contains a total of 200 undistorted reference images, divided into train / validation / test split.
 These reference images are derived from the [Waterloo Exploration Dataset](https://ece.uwaterloo.ca/~k29ma/exploration/).
 We release the subset of 200 reference images used in PieAPP from the Waterloo Exploration Dataset with permissions for non-commercial, educational, use from the authors.